Reduce waste at home

 Prefer re-usable shopping bags to plastic ones

-Take reusable fabric bags or boxes when you shop.
-Some stores reward this!
+Take reusable fabric bags or boxes whenever you shop.

-New Zealanders use 1.6 billion short life plastic bags each year.
-Only 2% of lightweight plastic bags get recycled and most are used only once.
+New Zealanders used 1.6 billion short life plastic bags each year.
+Only 2% of lightweight plastic shopping bags were recycled and most are used only once.
 Say no to throw-away bags at the checkout!
-Countdown Waiheke have made this choice easy, with community support.
-Could this work where you live?
-In 2018 the NZ Ministry for Environment is seeking public and retailers' views on banning single use plastic carrier bags - have your say before the deadline on 14 September.
+In 2018 the NZ Ministry for Environment sought public and retailers' views on banning single use plastic carrier bags - and has implemented a ban in 2019

-- see our pages on this great way to reduce landfill, reduce greenhouse gas emissions and feed your garden veg!
+- see our pages on this great way to reduce landfill, reduce greenhouse gas (inc. methane) emissions and feed your garden veg!

 Donate to op shops or 'freecycle'